Codecs

 What Is a Codec?

-Codecs compress by removing information the human eye won’t notice, like color variations between pixels.
-The more you compress something, the smaller its file size becomes–but this can lead to artifacts such as blockiness in images or choppy audio when played back on low-quality devices like smartphones.
-Using the proper codec won’t lose image quality when transmitting data to another source.
+Lossy codecs compress by removing information the human eye (or ear) won’t notice, like tiny color variations between pixels.
+The more you compress something, the smaller its file size becomes–but this can lead to artifacts such as blockiness in images or ‘underwater’ audio when played back on low-quality devices like smartphones.
+For example, a 4K movie might originally equal five terabytes of data per hour, but a codec can compress it into the gigabyte range, making it manageable for storage and transmission.
+Using the proper codec with proper compression settings won’t cause problematic artifacts when transmitting data to another source.

 Optimizing Your Videos with Cloudinary